Jonathan Hinder: Parliamentary career

 In November 2023, Hinder was selected in a ballot of local Labour members to stand as Labour's prospective parliamentary candidate for the Pendle and Clitheroe constituency at the 2024 general election.
 During the election campaign, Hinder criticised the governing Conservative Party for a decline in public services and promoted Labour's proposed National Care Service, green energy generation and career opportunities for young people.
 He built support on the campaign trail by holding open forums with local residents where they could ask him questions and share their concerns.

 At the general election on 4 July, he was elected as the new member of Parliament (MP) for Pendle and Clitheroe with 16,129 votes, a majority of 902, or 1.9%, over the incumbent Conservative MP Andrew Stephenson.
 Hinder became the first Labour politician to win the Clitheroe area since the 1945 general election.
 After his victory, Hinder paid tribute to Stephenson and pledged to "work to improve the lives of every single constituent, whether they voted for me or not".
 He was sworn into Parliament on 10 July and made his maiden speech during a debate on railway nationalisation on 7 September 2024.

 In his maiden speech, Hinder called for the restoration of the Skipton–Colne Line and "serious investment in infrastructure […] if we are to see small towns in the north of England thrive and prosper".
 He joined the Red Wall Caucus of Labour MPs from seats in the Midlands and the North of England which calls for greater economic investment by the government into that region.
 In September 2024, he said he would prioritise the cost-of-living crisis, green investment, improving public transport and improving the NHS and other public services as an MP.
 He also set up a constituency office in Colne.

-After his election to Parliament, Hinder voted in favour of the government's planned cuts to the winter fuel payment in September 2024.
+Following his election to Parliament, Hinder voted in favour of the government's planned cuts to the winter fuel payment in September 2024.
 In November 2024, he voted in favour of Kim Leadbeater's Assisted Dying Bill at its first reading, explaining that he believed the bill was "sufficiently limited in scope to reduce unnecessary suffering for those who wish to shorten a painful death, without causing undue suffering to others".
 However, he withdrew his support for the bill at its second reading in May 2025 after a provision requiring approval from the High Court for assisted dying was removed, stating that more modifications had to be made to the bill to once again make it "practicable and safe".